bernd-roth/ParkingTicket/README.md

 6. Automatic stopping of parktickets; currently this functionality is only available for Vienna

 ### Steps to take of how to use the app for Vienna
-1. Under menu/settings choose your current location for your car
-2. Type in your telephone number where the SMS should be sent to (06646606000, ...)
+1. Under menu/settings type the parkingticket`s telephone number (06646606000, ...)
-3. Your license plate
+2. Your license plate
-4. Number of minutes of how long to wait for an incoming SMS until a voice message is going to tell you that no parking ticket was booked
+3. Number of minutes of how long to wait for an incoming SMS until a voice message is going to tell you that no parking ticket was booked
-5. Which parking type should be used (15/30, 30/15 or no alternate booking) If your current location is Vienna (Wien), then alternate booking will be considered So, intervall in main menu will be overriden
+4. Which parking type should be used (15/30, 30/15 or no alternate booking) If your current location is Vienna (Wien), then alternate booking will be considered So, intervall in main menu will be overriden
-6. Point to the main menu and depending on the city that you have chosen in settings choose the time to start the first booking
+5. Point to the main menu and depending on the city that you have chosen in settings choose the time to start the first booking

     Example:
-        Settings:   City:               Vienna
-                    License plate:      T-XYZ
+        Settings:   License plate:      T-XYZ
                     Telephone number:   06646606000
                     Alternate booking:  15/30